burningtree/utxo25/README.md

 ### UTXO Guild

 Organizers, volunteers and other people who contribute to the organization will be associated in the Guild, and will be entitled to a percentage reward after the conference, according to their contribution.
 This is our effort to make the conference sustainable in the long term.

+The inspiration for the UTXO Guild is the [Protocol Guild](https://protocol-guild.readthedocs.io/).

 ## Communities